MazontheMoon/fcc_rwd_project3_product/README.md

 Mission statement and reviews section

-How...we do it?
+    How...we do it? - REMOVE

     Description of the lifecycle of the product with video

 Which...spirit plant is for you?